pzivich/Delicatessen/docs/Custom Equations.rst

     mest = MEstimator(psi, init=[0., 0., 0.])
     mest.estimate()

-for which the coefficients match the coefficients from a ordinary least squares model (variance estimates will differ, since most OLS software uses a different variance estimator).
+for which the coefficients match the coefficients from a ordinary least squares model (variance estimates may differ, since most OLS software use the inverse of the information matrix to estimate the variance).
 Here, we can further vectorize the estimating equation.
 In the vector-form, this code will run much faster.

 With some careful experimentation, the following is a vectorized version.
 Remember that ``delicatessen`` is expecting a 3-by-n array to be given by the ``psi`` function in this example.
 Failure to provide this is a common mistake when